ViewComponent/view_component/docs/frequently-asked-questions.md

 Yes.
 ViewComponent is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.

-## Can I use a ViewComponent for an entire view?

-If the view could benefit from unit testing, making it a ViewComponent is probably a good idea.

 ## Can I render a ViewComponent to a string, from inside a controller action?

 When rendering multiple times the same component, you may want to render it only once, from the controller action, and reuse it.